-- 4.1 The useful life of an asset shall be assumed to be 30 years at the date of recognition except for Right-of-Use Assets (RoUA) and PPP Assets. - 4.2 For RoUA's the useful life shall be the term of the lease. - 4.3 For PPP assets, these will be depreciated over contract length plus any expectation of useful life at the end of the contract.
-This is to bring the current depreciation of the assets in relation to Gillmoss and RRC in line with conditions in the contracts that require them to have a remaining useful life of 5 years at the end of the contract. - 4.4 The useful life of assets will be reviewed along with the triennial revaluation of assets and any changes should be made to reflect the condition of the asset and any changes to their expected use.
+- 4.1 The useful life of land, buildings and plant shall generally be assumed to be 30 years at the date of recognition except for Right-of-Use Assets (RoUA) and PPP Assets. - 4.2 For RoUA's the useful life shall be the term of the lease. - 4.3 For PPP assets, these will be depreciated over contract length plus any expectation of useful life at the end of the contract.
+This is to bring the current depreciation of the assets in relation to Gillmoss and RRC in line with conditions in the contracts that require them to have a remaining useful life of 5 years at the end of the contract. - 4.4 The useful life of IT assets shall be four years - 4.5 The useful life of assets will be reviewed along with the triennial revaluation of assets and any changes should be made to reflect the condition of the asset and any changes to their expected use.